Ircama/ELM327-emulator/README.md

 - interactive (providing a command line prompt).
 This is activated by default, when neither `-b` option nor `-d` is used;
 - batch mode with input commands, activated when the `-b` option (`-b file` or `-b -`e.g., `-b -` for standard log output, or `-b output_file_name`).
 This mode reads the standard input for the same commands that can be issued by the user in interactive mode;
-- batch mode light, only availble with UNIX, without input commands (no separate thread is created and the command interpreter is not used).
+- batch mode light, only available with UNIX, without input commands (no separate thread is created and the command interpreter is not used).
 This is activated when both `-b` and `-d` options are used;
-- daemon mode without input commands, only availble with UNIX, allowing to start and stop the process in UNIX daemon mode, with `-d` option (start) and `-t` (terminate).
+- daemon mode without input commands, only available with UNIX, allowing starting and stop the process in UNIX daemon mode, with `-d` option (start) and `-t` (terminate).

 In daemon mode, a lock file is used to prevent multiple instances.